Seasawher/mathlib4-help/docs/attributes.md

 ## symm
  symmetric relation
+Tags symmetry lemmas to be used by the `symm` tactic.

+A symmetry lemma should be of the form `r x y → r y x` where `r` is an arbitrary relation.

 ## tactic
  tactic elaborator
+Registers a tactic elaborator for the given syntax node kind.

+A tactic elaborator should have type `Lean.Elab.Tactic.Tactic` (which is `Lean.Syntax → Lean.Elab.Tactic.TacticM Unit`), i.e. should take syntax of the given syntax node kind as a parameter and alter the tactic state.

+The `elab_rules` and `elab` commands should usually be preferred over using this attribute directly.

 ## tactic_alt
  Register a tactic parser as an alternative form of an existing tactic, so they can be grouped together in documentation.